naturalis/mebioda/README.md

 covered will include research reproducibility (e.g. scripting) and data management (e.g. versioning), while the scientific applications will encompass biodiversity assessment using DNA sequence data (e.g. metabarcoding), geospatial data (e.g. ecological niche modeling) and phenotype/morphology data (e.g. morphometrics).

+### Preparations

+The course will consist of lectures and hands-on computer practicals that require you to have the following:

+- a working laptop, any major operating system is fine
+- a copy of [RStudio](https://rstudio.com/products/rstudio/) open source edition

+### Schedule

 - [Week 1](doc/week1) - Molecular diversity
 - [Week 2](doc/week2) - (Geo)spatial diversity